 "I learned more in those two weeks than I had in a year of band.
 Not because I have a bad band director but because it is more advanced and you get lots of individual attention.
 Seminar also gives you a taste of what college is like.
 They treat you like adults." – Nicole P., 2016 Seminar student

-Seminar is held for two weeks in Kalamazoo, Mich. from July 12–25, 2020.
+SEMINAR 22 is held for two weeks from July 10–23, 2022 in Kalamazoo, Michigan.
 For more detailed information about important deadlines and concert dates, please visit the important dates page.

 Tuition fees are all inclusive, and scholarships are available to all that apply.

 Create lasting friendships with others who share your passion.

 Grow as a soloist and a collaborative chamber musician.

 Ready for the time of your life?
 Submit your application today!